briandrum/codes.forchagrin.com/_chapters/chapter-141-parking-commission.md

-1. _(a)_ Study, investigate, plan, advise, report and recommend to the Mayor and Council and the Chief Administrative Officer of the Village any action, program, plan, improvement or legislation which the Commission finds or determines to be advisable in addressing motor vehicle parking within the Village’s Business District for the enhancement and benefit of the entire Village.
+1. _(a)_ Study, investigate, plan, advise, report and recommend to the Mayor and Council and the Chief Administrative Officer of the Village any action, program, plan, improvement or legislation which the Commission finds or determines to be advisable in addressing motor vehicle parking within the Village's Business District for the enhancement and benefit of the entire Village.

 2. _(b)_ To prepare a written report to the Mayor, Council and the Chief